There are many benefits to volunteering that will propel your career to the next stage.

 You'll learn new skills

-Volunteering can open up a world of opportunities to learn more.
-It also gives you a chance to use your own skills in new ways.
+Volunteering can open up a world of opportunities to learn more, while also giving you a chance to use your own skills in new ways.
 Organization, research, and good communication skills, for example, can be applicable to many different industries.

 Not only is volunteering philanthropic, but it also shows that you are dedicated.
-This can really help your resume stand out since many hiring managers look for this quality when scanning through resumes.
+This can really help your resume stand out since many hiring managers look for this quality when scanning the hundreds of applications they receive a day.

-When a job seeker is in a financial position to spend some time volunteering, it can be a great opportunity to expand professional networks and even improve job-search positioning.
-In fact, many job seekers do not realize that volunteer activity can be included in the "experience" section of a resume if the role meets certain criteria:
+When a job seeker is in a financial position to volunteer, it can be a great opportunity to not only expand professional networks, but even improve job-search positioning and amp up your resume.
+In fact, many job seekers do not realize that volunteer activity can be included in the "experience" section of a resume — if the role meets these criteria:

 First: It is best that the experience is consistent and ongoing for a period of time, whether one commits to volunteering two or 20 hours per week.

 Second: Seek opportunities that are formal and can be tracked by the organization.
 Not only does this help the organization, but it can help avoid any confusion should a potential employer call to verify involvement with the organization.